hackintoshrao/s3-verify/README.md

 $ s3verify -a YOUR_ACCESS_KEY -s YOUR_SECRET_KEY https://play.minio.io:9000
 ```

-Use s3verify to check the AWS S3 V4 compatability of the Minio test server with all APIs.
+Use s3verify to check the AWS S3 V4 compatibility of the Minio test server with all APIs.
 ```
 $ s3verify -a YOUR_ACCESS_KEY -s YOUR_SECERT_KEY https://play.minio.io:9000 --extended
 ```